AndrewHulme/Psych/SetupAndDevNotes.md

 aim is to be able to identify users via websockets without signing them in.

+we can store the visitor key in local storage or sth...

 will need the actioncable js package later on for the front end https://www.npmjs.com/package/actioncable

 https://pragmaticstudio.com/tutorials/rails-session-cookies-for-api-authentication